iScrapeData/toolbox/cloud_scraper/README.md

 We're just testing here.
 python3 your-main-script.py

-Tip: When the scraper is finished and all of your work is done, download any files written to VM disk that you need, save VM instance image to the project's folder, set automatic delete if needed, release firewall ip and any reserved IP address(es), and delete VM.
+Tip: When the scraper is finished and all of your work is done, download any files written to VM disk that you need, save VM instance image to the project's folder (if needed), and delete VM.
 You are being charged for all of this as long as it exists.

 # RELEVANT GOOGLE CLOUD PLATFORM HELP